What You’ll Learn 🧭

 Counter signal level

-There are several signal level settings.
+There are several signal level settings available.

 Signal type